meshach567/meshach567/README.md

 Welcome to my GitHub profile.
 I am a Frontend Engineer with a strong background in Frontend.
 My journey in tech has equipped me with the skills to lead and innovate in the tech industry.
 Here’s a bit about me and what I do:

 ## 🚀 Professional Summary
 I am a dynamic and results-driven Frontend engineer with 4 years industry experience in frontend.
-My expertise spans full-stack development, team leadership, and project management.
 I excel in collaborative environments and have a strong commitment to delivering high-quality, scalable code.

 ## 🛠 Skills
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)